pipipipip/pipipipip/README.md

 - 👋 Hi, I’m @pipipipip
-- 👀 I’m interested in ... liking open source data that I like
+- 👀 I’m interested in ... giving stars to the open source raw data-driven projects that I like
-- 🌱 I’m currently learning how to ... publish open source
+- 🌱 I’m currently learning how to ... publish open source for you
-- 💞️ I’m looking to collaborate on ... cool stuff
+- 💞️ I’m looking to collaborate on ... i´m not sure yet
 - 📫 How to reach me ...
 I´m in Vienna next thursday

 <!---